Nihal27055/New-folder/README.md

 - **Semantic HTML**: Properly structured HTML with semantic elements
 - **Navigation**: The "Features" button in the navigation links to the features section of the page

+## Python Features Showcased

+The website highlights three key features of the Python programming language:

+1. **Simple & Powerful** (⚡): Python's clean syntax and readability makes it an excellent language for beginners while offering powerful features for experienced developers.

+2. **Versatile** (🔧): From web development to data science, machine learning to automation - Python has libraries and frameworks for virtually any application.

+3. **Cross-Platform** (🌐): Write once, run anywhere.
+Python works on Windows, macOS, Linux, and many other platforms, making it truly universal.

 ## Preview

 The landing page includes: